-21. The section 7 adjustments clause does not permit set off of royalties or fees owed to SOCAN despite the availability of such set off at law and in equity.
-22. The section 8 audit provisions contained within the Tariff are inequitable, in part because they do not restrict the number of audits that may be carried out and do not provide for an independent auditor or a process to challenge any audit conclusions.
-23. The confidentiality clause at section 9 provides SOCAN the right to use and share confidential information in an unduly broadly manner, including with other collective societies and with anyone who is presumed to know confidential information received pursuant to the tariff.
+21. The confidentiality clause at section 7 provides SOCAN the right to use and share confidential information in an unduly broadly manner, including with Re:Sound and with anyone who is presumed to know confidential information received pursuant to the tariff.
 There is a carveout that removes confidentiality provisions to information that must be provided pursuant to the Copyright Act, which could be read to include confidential information supplied pursuant to interrogatories.
-Section 9 could allow for the release of sensitive confidential information to uninvolved third parties, or to others who should not possess that sensitive confidential information.
-24. SOCAN also creates punitive enforcement mechanisms in the Tariff despite the Board's guidance that it will not certify terms and conditions that "touch[] on the area of liability and the provisions of the Act applicable to remedies against users governed by a tariff" (SOCAN Tariff 18 - Recorded Music for Dancing (2018-2022) at ¶43).
-These provisions cross the line into liability and remedies.
-They should be struck from any certified tariff.
+Section 7 could allow for the release of sensitive confidential information to uninvolved third parties, or to others who should not possess that sensitive confidential information.